Beastars: Plot

 In a modern society inhabited by anthropomorphic animals, a cultural divide exists between herbivores and carnivores.
 Legoshi, a timid gray wolf, attends Cherryton Academy, residing in a dormitory with other carnivorous students, including his extroverted Labrador friend, Jack.
 As a stagehand in the school's drama club, Legoshi assists its members, led by the star actor Louis, a red deer.

 The school is shaken when Tem, an alpaca, is murdered and devoured, escalating tensions between herbivores and carnivores.
-Meanwhile, Legoshi meets Haru, a dwarf rabbit with unrequited feelings for Louis, and develops conflicted emotions toward her.
+Meanwhile, Legoshi meets Haru, a Netherland Dwarf rabbit with unrequited feelings for Louis, and develops conflicted emotions toward her.
 Louis abruptly leaves school to lead the Shishigumi, a lion-dominated crime syndicate from which Legoshi rescues Haru, but later relinquishes control to Melon, a leopard-gazelle hybrid.

 Legoshi trains under Gohin, a giant panda physician operating in the Black Market, where illegal meat is traded.
 Concurrently, Louis investigates Kines, an energy drink containing herbivore-derived substances.
 The murderer is revealed to be Riz, a bear, whom Legoshi defeats after consuming Louis's leg, leaving the deer with a prosthetic.
 Though arrested, Legoshi avoids prison but receives a criminal record as a devourer, nullifying his eligibility to marry Haru.

 After meeting his Komodo dragon grandfather, Gosha—who once collaborated with Yahya, a horse—Legoshi confronts Yahya.
 Following a violent altercation, Yahya offers Legoshi a deal: arrest Melon in exchange for a cleared record and monetary reward.
-Legoshi agrees but is shot twice during the mission, including a fall from a cliff.
-Despite his injuries, he survives, Melon is imprisoned, and Legoshi ultimately begins a relationship with Haru.
+Legoshi agrees, but is shot twice during the mission and falls from a cliff.
+Despite his injuries, he survives.
+Melon attempts suicide but survives.
+Ultimately, Legoshi begins a relationship with Haru.